yuweiyang223/Mini-Data-Analysis-of-Vancouver-Tree-dataset-using-R/Mini-Data-Analysis.md

-Mini data analysis - Vancouver trees
+Mini data analysis - vancouver\_trees dataset
 ================
 Yuwei Yang
 2021/10/5

 Please install the following three packages before running the code.
-The package datateachr contains 7 data set and we will use 4 of them.
+The package datateachr contains 7 datasets and we will use 4 of them.
 The package tidyverse contains the package dplyr and we will use it to do data wrangling.
 The package ggplot2 is used to do visualization in this analysis.